-Prerequisite: Completion of all GE2K general education/IF cognates in math and English with a minimum grade of C. Develops socio-cultural awareness and trains tutors for community-based experiences.
+Prerequisite: Completion of all general education/IF cognates in math and English with a minimum grade of C. Develops socio-cultural awareness and trains tutors for community-based experiences.
 Prepares students for experiences and unique interactions between culture and education while providing strategies to help second-language learners access the core curriculum.
-Offered Occasionally.
+Offered occasionally.

+FDU 201

-FDU 201 INTRODUCTION TO EDUCATION 3, 3/0
+INTRODUCTION TO EDUCATION

 Prerequisite: Majors; SPF 202.
 Introduction to elementary school teaching.
 Application of major theories, consideration of developmentally appropriate practices relative to New York State and Common Core Learning Standards.
 Introduction to classroom organization, classroom management, and multi-cultural education; participation in the reflective writing process emphasized.
 Field experience required, approximately 12 hours.
-Offered Every Semester.
-Equivalent course: SPF201
+Offered every semester.

-INTRODUCTION TO LITERACY 3.3/0
+INTRODUCTION TO LITERACY

 Prerequisite: Majors, EDU 201 or equivalent.
 Current literacy theories and practices supportive of diverse populations and congruent with New York State Learning Standards.
 School-based or field placement activities that support course objectives are required, approximately 12-15 hours.
-Offered Every Semester.
+Offered every semester.

-PROGRAMS FOR INFANTS AND TODDLERS 3.3/0
+PROGRAMS FOR INFANTS AND TODDLERS

 Prerequisites: Majors; EDU201, SPF202, EDU211.
 Introduction to the field of early childhood education.
 Familiarity with the developmental needs and program requirements for infants and toddlers.
 Students plan developmentally appropriate activities to use with these age groups and implement them in a field placement.
 Special attention is given to the assessment of young children in the fifty hour field placement.
-Offered Every Semester.
+Offered every semester.